marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 *Unless someone like you cares a whole awful lot,*\
 *Nothing is going to get better.*\
 *It's not.* &ndash; DR. SUESS
 \
 \
+*It takes two to speak the truth, - one to speak, and another to hear.* &ndash; HENRY DAVID THOREAU
+\
+\
 *The Earth is the cradle of the mind, but one cannot eternally live in a cradle.* &ndash; KONSTANTIN E. TSIOLKOVSKY